liferay/lexicon-site/src/pages/docs/patterns/progress_bars.md

 #### States

 Progress bars can be in different states:
-- Loading: the bar process grows in primary color and the label changes with the completion percentage.
+- Loading: the bar progress grows in primary color and the label changes with the completion percentage.

 	![indeterminate progress bar](../../../images/ProgressBar30.png)